Traveling to Disney Parks during Covid-19: What you need to know before you go

 Our latest coverage

+The flagship Disney resort in Anaheim, California has just revealed plans for a multiyear expansion called "DisneylandForward."
+Read more about it here.
+On October 1, 1971, Florida's Walt Disney World first opened its gates.
+To mark the milestone, Walt Disney World Resort says it's launching "The World's Most Magical Celebration" starting October 1, 2021.
+And the party will last for 18 months.
 Repeat visits to Disneyland and Disney's California Adventure haven't been possible since the theme parks closed at the start of the Covid-19 pandemic.
 And now, the parks' annual pass program is officially coming to an end.
 Disney Parks announced January 13 that it will cancel annual passes and replace them with a new program.
-Meanwhile, in the United States, Disneyland's Jungle Cruise is getting a 21st century makeover after years of criticism.
+Meanwhile, also in the US, Disneyland's Jungle Cruise is getting a 21st century makeover after years of criticism.
 And officials announced that Disneyland Resort in Anaheim will soon be the first "super" Covid-19 vaccination site in Orange County, California.

-Joe Minihane, Julia Buckley and Karla Cripps contributed to this report
+Joe Minihane, Julia Buckley, Karla Cripps, Frank Pallotta and Cheri Mossburg contributed to this report

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 1.